 On June 18, the Prussian force under Dohna which was blockading the Swedes in Stralsund was recalled to oppose the Russian invasion.

-On June 19, Dohna encamped at Treuen near Loitz.
+- Dohna encamped at Treuen near Loitz.

-At this time, major-general Platen's corps consisted of:
+At this time, Major-General Platen's corps consisted of:

 - Grenadier Battalion 2/G-II Nesse

-- Hordt Frei-Infanterie (about 850 men)
+- Frei-Infanterie von Hordt (about 850 men)

 - DR8 Alt-Platen Dragoons

 - some hussars (unidentified unit)

 Platen detached Colonel Hordt with his regiment and 40 hussars to reinforce Driesen which was defended by only 200 militia under Major Schwerin.
 The rest of Platen's Corps then made a junction with Dohna's vanguard under the command of Lieutenant-General Kanitz.

 On June 21, Fermor, who was still at Bromberg with the 1st Division decided to march towards Posen which was then designated as the assembly place of the Russian army.

 - General-Quartemaster von Stoffeln left Pakosch at the head of a strong detachment of cavalry and rode towards Posen.